shane-kercheval/mcp-client-agent/README.md

 [error] Could not start MCP server Demo: Error: spawn uv ENOENT
 ```

-The solution was to add the full path to the `command` (to give the full path to the `uv` installation) and add the `--directory` flag referencing the project directory of the source files that are imported by the server:
+The solution was to add the full path to the `command` and add the `--directory` flag referencing the project directory of the source files that are imported by the server:

 ```
 {